tadamski/openshift-wildfly-cartridge/README.md

 ### Create a new WildFly 9 app

-To create a new WildFly app using the OpenShift [command line tools](https://www.openshift.com/get-started), the following command can be used:
+The following command can be used to create a new WildFly 9 app using the OpenShift [command line tools](https://www.openshift.com/get-started):

 	rhc app create wildfly https://raw.githubusercontent.com/openshift-cartridges/openshift-wildfly-cartridge/wildfly-9/metadata/manifest.yml

 It will take a few minutes to build, so be patient.

+**NOTE:** It will soon be possible to create a WildFly 9 app using the OpenShift Web Console as well.
+Stay tuned for that.

 ### JBoss CLI